michhar/michhar.github.io/_posts/2017-07-19-single-artifical-neuron-for-nonlinear-separable-data.md

 Full code [here](https://github.com/michhar/python-jupyter-notebooks/blob/master/machine_learning/leukemia_notebook.ipynb) and [here](https://github.com/michhar/python-jupyter-notebooks/blob/master/machine_learning/adaline_sgd.py).

 I tried just one feature reduction with PCA to reduce all 7129 dimensions to 2D at first.
-However, I could not separate out the ALL samples from AML - this wasn't necessarily immportant to my post on Adaline neurons I was writing, but I decided to try something I'd read about recently for kicks.
-In fact the idea sprung from a comment in a Python script where a perceptron was used to create non-linear separation of data for a plot (from [this](https://github.com/daniel-e/pymltools/blob/master/plot_scripts/plot_perceptron_nonlin.py) script on github).
+However, I could not separate out the ALL samples from AML - this wasn't necessarily important to my post on Adaline neurons I was writing, but I decided to try something I'd read about recently for kicks.
+In fact the idea sprung from a comment in a Python script where a perceptron was used to create non-linear separation of data for a plot (from [this](https://github.com/daniel-e/pymltools/blob/master/plot_scripts/plot_perceptron_nonlin.py) script on Github).
 The comment went:

 ```
 # map the data into a space with one addition dimension so that